 and global perspective.

-and government sectors.
+government sectors.
 She taught PR and media studies at Macquarie University and was a contributing journalist with MIS Australia.
-She holds a Master of Communication and Organisational Communication, diplomas in journalism,
+She holds a Master of Communication and Organisational Communication, diplomas in journalism, marketing

 Member Awards and Recognition